 1/100 outputs: For a stability study, a sanitary status report, with more precise viewing of the secondary architectural elements.

-1/50 outputs: For a more precise sanitary status report (more in-depth location of disorders), complete representation of the architectural elements and alterations visible on this scale.
+1/50 outputs: For a more precise sanitary status report (more in-depth location of disorders), a complete representation of the architectural elements and alterations visible on this scale.

-1/20 and 1/10 outputs: For a close study with detailed representation of the sculpture, ornamentation, mouldings and alterations.
+1/20 and 1/10 outputs: For a close study with a detailed representation of the sculpture, ornamentation, mouldings and alterations.

 The AGP teams, composed of drafters with proven expertise, are the guarantee of accurate, faithful representations, whilst remaining attentive to customer requests.

 Deformation maps enable the deformations, slants, subsidence, cracks on parts of a building to be observed.
 They constitute an indispensable tool in understanding and analysing the nature of the damage on a structure.
 After digitisation of the studied surface it is possible to compare the map obtained with a relative section.
 The coloured zones represent the altimetric variations with respect to the relative map (switching from red/projection to blue/hollow, with green the map’s reference colour).